aazahrou/aspirethemes.github.io/_docs/dahab-jekyll.md

 ### Navigation

-The navigation on the sidebar will automatically include all the links to the pages you have created.
+The navigation on the header will automatically include all the links to the pages you have created.

 ---